SunnySuite/Sunny.jl/docs/src/structure-factor.md

 [`spherical_shell`](@ref) will provide a list of wave vectors on a sphere of a specified radius.
 This is useful for powder averaging.

-A number of keyword arguments are available which modify the calculation of structure factor intensity.
-See the documentation of [`intensities`](@ref) for a full list.
-It is generally recommended to provide a value to `kT` corresponding to the temperature of sampled configurations.
-Given `kT`, Sunny will apply an energy- and temperature-dependent classical-to-quantum rescaling of intensities.
+A number of arguments for [`intensity_formula`](@ref) are available which modify the calculation of structure factor intensity.
+It is generally recommended to provide a value of `kT` corresponding to the temperature of sampled configurations.
+Given `kT`, Sunny will include an energy- and temperature-dependent classical-to-quantum rescaling of intensities in the formula.

-To retrieve intensity data from a instantaneous structure factor, use [`instant_intensities`](@ref), which shares keyword arguments with `intensities`.
+To retrieve intensity data from a instantaneous structure factor, use [`instant_intensities_interpolated`](@ref), which accepts similar arguments to `intensities_interpolated`.
 This function may also be used to calculate instantaneous information from a dynamical structure factor.
 Note that it is important to supply a value to `kT` to reap the benefits of this approach over simply calculating a static structure factor at the outset.